UAlbertaALTLab/korp-config/README.md

         VRT_FORMAT_STRUCTURE="-P word -P lemma -P analysis -P deps -P gloss -S sentence:0+id -S paragraph -S text:2+id+title+author -S corpus:0+id+lang -U \"\"" fi
      ```
    Verify that the fields you previously described in `corpora/corpus_name.yaml` match the structure of the `vrt` file.
-The `yaml` format assumes mappings of the form `cwb_field_name: attribute_presentation_yaml`.
+The `yaml` file assumes mappings of the form `cwb_field_name: attribute_presentation_yaml`.
 The keys correspond to the name of the field *in the CWB registry file for the corpus*, and the values correspond to the file name of an attribute description *in the `attributes/` folder of this repository, or otherwise completely inlined*.
 3. Commit your changes to this repo and push
 ### Deploy the new changes to the server
 1. Deploy your repo changes: